kyverno/website/content/en/docs/Writing policies/external-data-sources.md

   env: production
 ```

-To refer to values from a ConfigMap inside a `rule`, define a `context` inside the `rule` with one or more ConfigMap declarations.
-Using the sample ConfigMap snippet referenced above, the below `rule` defines a `context` which references this specific ConfigMap by name.
+To refer to values from a ConfigMap inside a rule, define a `context` inside the rule with one or more ConfigMap declarations.
+Using the sample ConfigMap snippet referenced above, the below rule defines a `context` which references this specific ConfigMap by name.

 ```yaml
 rules: